-The Terraform Registry at registry.terraform.io hosts public modules and providers, but most organizations use modules or providers that cannot or do not need to be publicly available.
+The Terraform Registry at registry.terraform.io is public, but many organizations use modules, providers, or Sentinel policies that cannot or do not need to be publicly available.

 You can load private modules directly from version control and other sources, but those methods do not support version constraints or a browsable marketplace, both of which are important for enabling a producers-and-consumers content model in a large organization.
-You will benefit from a private registry if your teams need access to a common list of providers and modules.
+You will benefit from a private registry if your teams need access to a common set of providers, modules, or policies.

 »Terraform Cloud Private Registry